galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    - Set the datatype of the read (.fq) files to **fastqsanger**
 >    - Set the datatype of the annotation (.gtf) file to **gtf** and assign the Genome as **dm3**
 > 1. Click *Start*
-> 1. Rename the files in your history to something meaningful (*e.g.* WT sRNA-seq replicate 1)
+> 1. Rename the files in your history to something meaningful (*e.g.* control_sRNA_rep1.fq)
 > 1. Build a *Dataset list* for each set of replicates
 >    - Click the *Operations on multiple datasets* check box at the top of the history panel
->    - Check the three boxes next to the wild-type (WT) sRNA-seq samples
+>    - Check the three boxes next to the control RNAi (control) sRNA-seq samples
 >    - Click *For all selected...* and choose *Build dataset list*
->    - Ensure the three WT samples are the only ones selected, and enter a name for the new collection (*e.g.* WT sRNA-seq replicates)
+>    - Ensure the three control samples are the only ones selected, and enter a name for the new collection (*e.g.* control sRNA-seq)
 >    - Click *Create list*
->    - Repeat steps ii. through v. for the *klp10A* KD samples.
+>    - Repeat steps ii. through v. for the *klp10A* RNAi samples.
 >
 > {: .hands_on}